 When you use the installation program to install Sitecore, all of the appropriate security settings are set.
 However, if you install Sitecore from a .zip file or if you install a website on a server without running the setup.exe, there are a number of settings that you will have to set manually.
-These settings are described in detail in the Sitecore CMS 7.0 Installation Guide in sections 4.2 to 4.3.
+These settings are described in detail in the Sitecore CMS Installation Guide.